Quick answer

 What to do

-- Competition: the studio sends a new-member packet in August or September when the season starts.
+3. Competition: the studio sends a new-member packet in August or September when the season starts.
 That packet lists every required gear item, the competition schedule, and cost estimates.
 Until the packet arrives, do not buy competition gear.
 The packet is the shopping list.
 See the full first-season breakdown at My child was just invited to join the competition team.
-What do I need to buy.
+What do I need to buy?.

-- The main difference in what you carry to the event: a recital family brings one or two costumes in a garment bag, the required shoes, and the hair and makeup the costume sheet specifies.
-A competition family brings a rolling rack bag with a separate labeled garment bag for each routine, shoes per routine, a full stage makeup kit, backup tights in every required color, food for a long event day, and a changing tent if the venue has open backstage.
+4. The main difference in what you carry to the event: a recital family brings one or two costumes in a garment bag, the required shoes, and the hair and makeup the costume sheet specifies.
+A competition family brings a rolling rack bag with a separate labeled garment bag for each routine, shoes per routine, a full stage makeup kit, backup tights in every required color, food for a long event day, and a pop-up changing tent when the venue has open backstage, since the surprise most first-year competition families hit is that the dressing area is one big curtained room and there is no other private place for a six-year-old to change between numbers.
+The rolling-rack-and-multi-garment-bag setup assumes an older multi-routine dancer; if your dancer is 5 to 7 on a mini team with one routine, the gear list is dramatically shorter and the mini-specific first season walkthrough replaces the maximalist version.

-- If you're not sure yet which track your child is on: buy only what the current class requires.
-The recital packet or competition packet will arrive when the time is right and will tell you exactly what to get.
+9. If you're not sure yet which track your child is on: buy only what the current class requires.
+The recital costume sheet or competition packet arrives on the studio's schedule and tells you exactly what to get.
 Don't build a competition kit until you know you need one.

 Common mistakes